How I Use the FOH Restaurant Risk Assessment Template in Pilla

 What good answers look like:

-"The machine isn't that hot." — Steam from coffee machines can cause serious scalds.
+"The machine isn't that hot."
+Steam from a coffee machine can cause serious scalds.
+I've seen burns from steam wands that needed hospital treatment.
 Treat all hot equipment as a genuine hazard.

-"It's only a problem if you're careless." — Accidents happen to careful people during busy service.
-Put controls in place.
+"It's only a problem if you're careless."
+Accidents happen to careful people during a busy Saturday night service.
+Controls exist for the realistic scenario, not the ideal one.

 4. Knives